codekirei/node-multispinner/readme.md

 ## About

 `node-multispinner` is a [Node.js](https://nodejs.org/) module for managing multiple progress indicators (spinners) in CLI apps.
-This module is especially useful for apps with async tasks, as it enables completion of individual spinners, in any order, while other spinners continue spinning.
+This module is especially useful for apps that benefit from simultaneous async task execution (e.g. with `Promise.all[]`), as it enables live updating individual spinners, in any order, while other spinners continue spinning.
 Node.js 4.0 or newer is required.

 ![demo-gif](extras/demo.gif)